bennyboer/cie-server-team-2/README.md

 > This is a project which aims to be an alternative solution to using nine ([See here](https://nine.wi.hm.edu)).

+## Getting started

+### Development
+- Launch the Spring server with `CieServerApplication.java` in the `cie-server` subfolder
+- The angular app is independent from the Spring server, so you can enter the `cie-management-app` folder and run `npm start` from the command line.
+This has the oppurtunity of not having to rebuild everything to test something as well as the possibility to develop fast and debug the angular easy.

+### Release
+In order to build the server and web management interface you can just use the maven goal `clean install -Prelease` (with the `release` profile).
+Run the maven command in the `cie-server` subfolder.
+The build process will automatically build the web application and include it into the `resources` folder of the spring application.
+The resulting server application will be placed in the `cie-server/target` folder.

 ## Background
 The project consists of a server (which provides a REST API) and a Angular web app (which serves as the management interface for the Courses in English Office).